-For mass spectrometry analysis, Samples were analyzed with settings described earlier.
-Briefly, fractions were resuspended in 2% acetonitrile and 0.1% formic acid and separated on an Easy nLC 1200 (ThermoFisher Scientific) and a 35 cm long, 75 μm ID fused-silica column, which had been packed in house with 1.9 μm C18 particles (ReproSil-Pur, Dr. Maisch) and kept at 50 °C using an integrated column oven (Sonation).
-HPLC solvents consisted of 0.1% formic acid in water (Buffer A) and 0.1% formic acid, 80% acetonitrile in water (Buffer B).
-Assuming equal amounts in each fraction, 1 μg of peptides were eluted by a non-linear gradient from 3 to 60% B over 125 min followed by a stepwise increase to 95% acetonitrile in 1 min which was held for another 9 min.
-After that, peptides directly sprayed into an Orbitrap Fusion Lumos mass spectrometer equipped with a nanoFlex ion source (ThermoFisher Scientific).
-Full scan MS spectra (350-1400 m/z) were acquired with a resolution of 120,000 at m/z 100, maximum injection time of 100 ms and AGC target value of 4x10.
-For targeted mass difference-based runs, the 10 most intense ions with a charge state of 2-5 were selected together with their labeled counterparts (Targeted Mass Difference Filter, Arg and lysine delta mass, 1%-100% partner intensity range with 5 ppm mass difference tolerance), resulting in 20 dependent scans (Top20).
+For mass spectrometry analysis, samples were analyzed with settings described earlier (75).
+Briefly, fractions were resuspended in 2% acetonitrile and 0.1% formic acid and separated on an Easy nLC 1200 (ThermoFisher Scientific) and a 35 cm long, 75 $\mu$ m ID fused-silica column, which had been packed in house with 1.9 $\mu$ m C18 particles (ReproSil-Pur, Maisch) and kept at 50 °C using an integrated column oven (Sonation).
+HPLC solvents were 0.1% formic acid in water (Buffer A) and 0.1% formic acid, 80% acetonitrile in water (Buffer B).
+Assuming equal amounts in each fraction, 1 μg of peptides was eluted by a nonlinear gradient from 3 to 60% B over 125 min followed by a stepwise increase to 95% acetonitrile in 1 min which was held for another 9 min.
+After that, peptides were directly sprayed into an Orbitrap Fusion Lumos mass spectrometer equipped with a nanoFlex ion source (ThermoFisher Scientific).
+Full scan MS spectra (350 to 1,400 m/z) were acquired with a resolution of 120,000 at m/z 100, maximum injection time of 100 ms, and AGC target value of $4 \times 10^5$ .
+For targeted mass difference-based runs, the 10 most intense ions with a charge state of 2 to 5 were selected together with their labeled counterparts (Targeted Mass Difference Filter, Arg and lysine delta mass, 1 to 100% partner intensity range with 5 ppm mass difference tolerance), resulting in 20 dependent scans (Top20).
 Precursors were isolated in the quadrupole with an isolation window of 0.7 Th.
-MS2 scans were performed in the quadrupole using a maximum injection time of 86 ms, AGC target value of 1x10.
+MS2 scans were performed in the quadrupole using a maximum injection time of 86 ms, AGC target value of $1 \times 10^5$ .
 Ions were then fragmented using HCD with a normalized collision energy of 38% and analyzed in the Orbitrap with a resolution of 50,000 at m/z 200.
 Repeated sequencing of already acquired precursors was limited by a dynamic exclusion of 60 s and 7 ppm, and advanced peak determination was deactivated.

-Raw data was analyzed with Proteome Discoverer 2.4 (ThermoFisher Scientific).
+Raw data were analyzed with Proteome Discoverer 2.4 (ThermoFisher Scientific).
 SequenceHT node was selected for database searches of MS2-spectra.
-Human trypsin-digested proteome (Homo sapiens SwissProt database (TaxID:9606, version 2020-03-12)) was used for protein identifications.
+Human trypsin-digested proteome [Homo sapiens SwissProt database (TaxID:9606, version 2020-03-12)] was used for protein identifications.
 Contaminants (MaxQuant "contamination.fasta") were determined for quality control.
-Fixed modifications were: TMT6 (+229.163) at the N-terminus, TMT6+K8 (K, +237.177), Arg10 (R, +10.008), and carbamidomethyl (C, +57.021) at cysteine residues.
-Methionine oxidation (M, +15.995) and acetylation (+42.011) at the protein N-terminus were set for dynamic modifications.
+Fixed modifications were TMT6 (+229.163) at the N terminus, TMT6+K8 (K, +237.177), Arg10 (R, +10.008), and carbamidomethyl (C, +57.021) at cysteine residues.
+Methionine oxidation (M, +15.995) and acetylation (+42.011) at the protein N terminus were set for dynamic modifications.
 Precursor mass tolerance was set to 10 ppm and fragment mass tolerance was set to 0.02 Da.
-Default Percolator settings in Proteome Discoverer were used to filter peptides spectrum matches (PSMs).
+Default Percolator settings in Proteome Discoverer were used to filter peptide-spectrum matches (PSMs).
 Reporter ion quantification was achieved with default settings in consensus workflow.
-PSMs were exported for further analysis using the DynaTMT package.
+PSMs were exported for further analysis using the DynaTMT package (75).
 Normalized abundances from DynaTMT were used for statistical analysis after removing common contaminants and peptides with only missing values.
-Differential expression analysis was performed using peptide-based linear mixed models (PBLMM).
+Differential expression analysis was performed using peptide-based linear mixed models (75, 76).